ezsystems/commerce-documentation/docs/guide/search/search_features/search_indexing/search_indexing_product_data_from_the_cms.md

 ProductDocumentMapperPlugin is a service which is inject in main indexer execution based on the tag: `ezpublish.search.solr.document_mapper_plugin`

-This service implements EzSystems\\EzPlatformSolrSearchEngine\\DocumentMapperPluginInterface which is part of the Ez Search Bundle.
+This service implements EzSystems\\EzPlatformSolrSearchEngine\\DocumentMapperPluginInterface which is part of the eZ Platform Search Bundle.
 As already mentioned, this interface is a subject to change.

 The method canExtend must check and will return true if the passed content type can be extended.
 I.E. for products it will check for a type `identifier == ses_products`